The Best Retail Brand

 The Best Retail Brand Of All

-Just to stir up the pot a bit and to make a point, let’s include in our evaluation, all of the discount mega stores, big box retailers, home furnishing stores and even home improvement super stores.
+Just to stir up the pot a bit and make a point, let’s include in our evaluation all of the discount mega stores, big box retailers, home furnishing stores and even home improvement super stores.

 So, we will consider as candidates for the best retail brand: Target, Walmart, Sears, Kmart, Home Depot.
-And, Lowe’s, Staples, Office Depot, Best Buy and a host of others in our hodge-podge mix.
+We’ll also consider Lowe’s, Staples, Office Depot, Best Buy and a host of others in our hodge-podge mix.

 What Makes a Retail Brand Great?

-In its permissions, it needs to find a means to excite the target audience that it is positioned against and cause them to covet the brand.
+In its permissions, it needs to find a means to excite the target audience that it is positioned against the competition and causes shoppers to covet the brand.
 Because shopping at the brand not only offers a satisfying retail experience.
-For example great value, great selection, convenient location, and friendly employees).
-But, also fulfills their life needs.
+(For example, great value, great selection, convenient location, and friendly employees).
+It needs to also fulfill their life needs.